Susan Ford Bales: Personal life

 Susan E. Ford married Charles Vance, one of her father's former U.S. Secret Service agents, on February 10, 1979.
 For a time, they operated a private security company in Washington.
 They have two daughters, Tyne Mary Vance (born 1980) and Heather Elizabeth Vance (born 1983).
 Susan and Charles Vance were divorced in 1988.
-Susan married attorney Vaden Bales in 1989, from whom she was divorced in 2018.
+Susan married attorney Vaden Bales on July 25, 1989.
+They lived in Tulsa, Oklahoma, before moving to Albuquerque, New Mexico, in 1997, where they lived for nearly 12 years before returning to Tulsa in 2009.
+They divorced in 2018 and Bales relocated to McKinney, Texas.

 In Betty Ford's Betty – A Glad Awakening, her mother credits Susan with having orchestrated an intervention in 1982 after the Ford family became concerned with her drinking, addictions and behavior.

-In 1984, Bales and her mother, Betty Ford, helped launch National Breast Cancer Awareness Month with a joint appearance in an ad campaign.
+In 1984, along with her mother, Bales helped launch National Breast Cancer Awareness Month with a joint appearance in an ad campaign.

-She and her second husband lived in Tulsa, Oklahoma, after their marriage on July 25, 1989.
-In 1997, they moved to Albuquerque, New Mexico, where they lived for nearly 12 years before returning to Tulsa in 2009.
-She has since divorced and relocated to McKinney, Texas.
 In 2010, at age 53, Bales went into sudden cardiac arrest while exercising on an elliptical machine.
 She had no prior knowledge that she had heart disease.
 Bales says she was "extremely lucky" that while she was in the gym, a surgeon was "walking up the steps" and "shocked" her back.
 She was revived with an automated external defibrillator.
 After her recovery, she was given a heart stent and pacemaker.
-She spoke of the experience on June 4, 2013 at the American Heart Association's Heart Ball in Grand Rapids.
+She spoke of the experience on June 4, 2013, at the American Heart Association's Heart Ball in Grand Rapids.

+Bales endorsed Democratic candidate Kamala Harris for President in the 2024 election.